sofiatti/sofiatti.github.io/about.md

 - Getting better every day: Feynman's learning method

-- Finding my bliss and writing about what resonates with me
+- Cultivating a beginner's mindset: A love of learning and staying curious

-- Cultivating a beginner's mindset: Love of learning and staying curious
+- Staying attuned to what resonates with me

 # Talking to me